Compulsory sterilization: India

+Israel

+In the late 2000s, reports in the Israeli media claimed that injections of long-acting contraceptive Depo-Provera had been forced on hundreds of Ethiopian-Jewish immigrants both in transit camps in Ethiopia and after their arrival in Israel.
+In 2009, feminist NGO Haifa Women's Coalition published a first survey on the story, which was followed up by Israeli Educational Television a few years later.
+Ethiopian-Jewish women said they were intimidated or tricked into taking the shot every three months.
+In 2013, the Israeli Health Ministry instructed HMOs to stop automatically renewing Depo-Provera prescriptions for Ethiopian-Israelis if there was any chance that the patients did not fully understand the implications of the treatment.

 Japan

-In the first part of the reign of Emperor Hirohito, Japanese governments promoted increasing the number of healthy Japanese, while simultaneously decreasing the number of people deemed to have mental retardation, disability, genetic disease and other conditions that led to inferiority in the Japanese gene pool.
+In the first part of the reign of Emperor Hirohito, Japanese governments promoted increasing the number of healthy Japanese, while simultaneously decreasing the number of people who were afflicted with mental retardation, disability, genetic disease, and other conditions that led to inferiority in the Japanese genepool.

-The Leprosy Prevention laws of 1907, 1931, and 1953 permitted the segregation of patients in sanitariums where forced abortions and sterilization were common and authorized punishment of patients "disturbing peace".
+The Leprosy Prevention laws of 1907, 1931, and 1953 permitted the segregation of patients in sanitariums where forced abortions and sterilization were common, and authorized punishment of patients "disturbing peace".
 Under the colonial Korean Leprosy prevention ordinance, Korean patients were also subjected to hard labor.

-National Eugenic Law was promulgated in 1940 by the Konoe government, after rejection of the original Race Eugenic Protection Law in 1938.
+The "National Eugenic Law" was promulgated in 1940 by the Konoe government, after rejection of the original "Race Eugenic Protection Law" in 1938.
 From 1940 to 1945, sterilization was done to 454 Japanese persons under this law.
 Appx.
 25,000 people, including 8,500 under (forced or spontaneous) consent, were surgically processed until 1995.

-According to the Eugenic Protection Law (1948), sterilization could be enforced on criminals "with genetic predisposition to commit crime", patients with genetic diseases including mild ones such as total color-blindness, hemophilia, albinism and ichthyosis, and mental affections such as schizophrenia, manic-depression possibly deemed occurrent in their opposition and epilepsy, the sickness of Caesar.
+According to the Eugenic Protection Law (1948), sterilization could be enforced upon criminals "with genetic predisposition to commit crime", patients with genetic diseases including mild ones such as total color-blindness, hemophilia, albinism, ichthyosis, and mental affections such as schizophrenia, manic-depression possibly deemed occurrent in their opposition and epilepsy.
 The mental sicknesses were added in 1952.

-In early 2019, Japan's Supreme Court upheld a requirement that transgender people must have their reproductive organs removed.
+In early 2019, Japan's supreme court upheld a requirement that transgender people must have their reproductive organs removed.

-In March 2019, Japan's legal policy about transgender people was:As of May 25, 2021, the above law has not been changed.